-Teaching in special classrooms for the learning handicapped, or in mainstreaming settings.
-Learning and demonstrating teaching skills in working with exceptional children, their families and other professional persons.
-Planning and implementing appropriate individualized instructional programs in motivational as well as leastrestrictive environments.
+Teaching in special classrooms for the learning handicapped.
+Learning and demonstrating teaching skills in working with exceptional children, their families and other professionals.
+Planning and implementing appropriate individualized instructional programs.
 Providing a supportive climate for growth in interpersonal relationships.
-Evaluation of recording and reporting on children's progress and program effectiveness.
-All students in Directed Teaching must attend the Directed Teaching Seminar.
+Evaluation of chil-

-Prerequisite: Full admission to the Special Education Credential Program.
+Prerequisite: Full admission to the Education Specialist Credential Program.